The Doyle Collection (“Doyle”, “we” or “us”) is committed to protecting and respecting your privacy.

 For the greater security of our guests and patrons, and to prevent and detect crime, we use CCTV in and around our premises.
 To obtain information about our use of CCTV contact us at firstname.lastname@example.org or please see our CCTV policy here.

-As an individual, under EU law you have certain rights to apply to us to provide information or make amendments to how we process data relating to you.
+As an individual, under EU and UK laws you have certain rights to apply to us to provide information or make amendments to how we process data relating to you.
 These rights apply in certain circumstances and are set out below.

 - The right to access data relating to you (‘access right’).
 This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.
 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.
 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to enable us to deal with your request or to speed up our response.
 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or we have received a number of requests.
 In this case, we will notify you and keep you updated.
 Please see Form 1a here